-Designing clothes and accessories is a very popular and competitive field.
-Most people think haute couture when they think fashion design, but in reality the majority of fashion designers go to work for mass market design ‘houses’, producing recognisable high-street brands such as Topshop, Miss Selfridge, H&M, Marks & Spencer or George at Asda.
+Designing clothes and accessories is a very popular field.
+Most people think haute couture when they think fashion design, but in reality most fashion designers work for mass market design ‘houses’, producing clothes for recognisable high-street brands such as Topshop, Miss Selfridge, H&M, Marks & Spencer or George at Asda.

 What do fashion designers do?